muratk5n/thirdwave/en/README.md

 ---

-*Charlie Wilson's War*'s message was about US "leaving" Afghanistan in 1989 after the Soviets left and not reforming the country..
+*Charlie Wilson's War*'s message was about US "leaving" Afghanistan in 1989, after the Soviets left, not reforming the country..
 Well-meaning thought.. except US **didn't** leave.
 They [stayed](https://www.theguardian.com/world/2011/sep/27/10-myths-about-afghanistan) and continued stirring things up, helping entrench the civil war there between mujahideen and the central government.